Skip to main content

 • “I'm quite invested in the story; I might actually want some lore on top, please.”

-• “very bad, it makes me wanna watch paint dry rather than this story.”
+• “Very bad, it makes me want to watch paint dry other than this story.”

 • humor